 - The Nationwide Readmissions Database Tutorial provides a description of the NRD database design and a detailed example on how to use the NRD to estimate national readmission rates with standard errors. - The Load and Check HCUP Data tutorial provides instructions on how to unzip (decompress) HCUP data, save it on a computer, and load the data into a standard statistical software package.
-This tutorial also describes how to verify that the data have been loaded correctly. - The HCUP Tools Loading Tutorial provides instructions on how to unzip (decompress) the AHRQ software tools for ICD-10-CM/PCS, save it on the computer, and load the tool into a standard statistical software package for application to HCUP or other administrative databases.
-Users will also learn how to verify that the tool has loaded correctly.
-Information about the transition to ICD-10-CM/PCS is also included in this tutorial.
-While the instructions are specific to the beta version of the Clinical Classifications Software (CCS) for ICD-10-CM/PCS, the steps are broadly applicable to other AHRQ tools.
+This tutorial also describes how to verify that the data have been loaded correctly. - The HCUP Software Tools Tutorial introduces users to the HCUP software tools, which can be applied to HCUP and other administrative databases to create new data elements from existing data, thereby enhancing a researcher's ability to conduct analyses.
+There are four modules within this course grouping the HCUP tools by the following coding systems: ICD-10-CM diagnoses, ICD-10-PCS procedures, Current Procedural Terminology (CPT®) and Healthcare Common Procedure Coding System (HCPCS) Level II codes, and ICD-9-CM diagnoses and procedures.
+Users will learn about the purpose of each tool and receive technical guidance for applying the tools to their data.

 Other tutorials about the design or use of other HCUP databases also are available.
-The Online Tutorial Series is located on the HCUP-US website at www.hcup-us.ahrq.gov/tech assist/tutorials.jsp.
+The Online Tutorial Series is located on the HCUP-US website at www.hcup-us.ahrq.gov/tech\assist/tutorials.jsp.

-HCUP Methods Series Reports on Readmission Methodology
+HCUP Reports on Readmission Methodology